-Like in the real world a politician does not operate on an island, especially a high-profile one.
+Like in the real world, a politician does not operate on an island, especially a high-profile one.
 There is an entire team of staff that shape an image of a political candidate.
-For Padmé, her handmaidens are her staff- if the staff were a secret weapon.
+For Padmé, her handmaidens are her staff.
+They are also her secret weapon.
 No one outside of Naboo seems to understand the extent of their jobs, which is by design.
-Particularly with Sabé, who covered as Queen Amidala when needed.
+Particularly with Sabé, who impersonated Queen Amidala when needed.

 And Padmé and her team bring that strategy with her to the Galactic Senate.
 With new handmaidens, Dormé, Versé, and Cordé (her new decoy), Padmé experiences some culture shock with the process of the Senate.
-Proposals in the Senate move too quickly for meaningful discussion before they are voted on and it is overwhelming for the freshman Senator.
+Proposals in the Senate move too quickly for meaningful discussion before being voted on, which is overwhelming for the freshman Senator.

-It is during this time when she meets the established Senator, Mina Bonteri, who gives her the most useful advice:
+It is during this time when she meets the established Senator, Mina Bonteri, who gives her the most helpful advice:

-And watching The Clone Wars arcs focused on Padmé, you can see her effectiveness using this strategy as a more senior Senator.
-Padmé goes on to form an alliance with Senator Bail Organa (and to a lesser extent, Mon Mothma), but her most valuable lesson comes from this conversation with Mina Bonteri.
+And watching The Clone Wars arcs focused on Padmé, you can see her effectiveness in using this strategy as a more senior Senator.
+Padmé forms an alliance with Senator Bail Organa (and, to a lesser extent, Mon Mothma), but her most valuable lesson comes from this conversation with Mina Bonteri.

 Queen’s Peril: Padmé Makes Female Friends

-In the Prequel films, Padmé does not have friends, and the scenes that she does have involving her family were cut from the theatrical release.
+In the Prequel films, Padmé does not have friends, and the scenes that involve her family were cut from the theatrical release.
 She barely has friends in The Clone Wars.
-In the books, this is explained by her position as Queen and Padmé’s stringent Head of Security, Captain Quarsh Panaka.
-Panaka interviews and brings in all of Padmé’s handmaidens, most of who look similar to her but all of who have special skillsets:
+The Head of Security, Captain Quarsh Panaka, manages Padmé’s life stringently.
+Panaka interviews and brings in all of Padmé’s handmaidens, most of who look similar to her but all of who have particular skillsets: